Evaluate modernization options and opportunities for ASP.NET applications

 Option 3: Incremental upgrade

 In many cases, development teams decide to implement a phased update to ASP.NET Core.
-This migration strategy will allow you to continue to use the existing ASP.NET MVC 5 application, but will allow you to upgrade the .NET runtime in a series of smaller steps.
+This migration strategy allows you to continue to use the existing ASP.NET MVC 5 application, but allows you to upgrade the .NET runtime in a series of smaller steps.
 You'll start by dividing the application by either vertical slices or horizontal layers, then upgrade each as a separate step.

 Additional opportunities